AdaCore/training_material/courses/rust_essentials/090_methods_and_traits/02-methods.rst

     // Call on the type, not an instance let count = Counter::new();

-    // OK: count is now a normal value println!("{}", count.value);
+    // OK: 'count' is now a normal value println!("{}", count.value);

 **Behavior**